-The decision whether to form an in-house marketing team or instead team up with a digital marketing agency is not a decision many Perth business owners make lightly.
+Many Perth business owners do not make the decision lightly about whether to form an in-house marketing team or team up with a digital marketing agency.

 And they shouldn’t.